-1. Remember, once used, it is non-returnable.
+1. Remember, once used, it is non-returnable so do your best to shop around to get the right equipment.
 Document when an item was bought and save all receipts so you know when warranties run out.

-2. Check with the league and/or baseball organization of any regulations for baseball gear before buying.
-This is always necessary for baseball bats but may include baseball spikes, etc"¦ that players can wear.
+2. Check with the league and/or baseball organization of any regulations for bats, gloves or cleats before buying.
+This is always necessary for baseball bats but may include baseball gloves, spikes, etc"¦ that players can wear.
 Travel team gear and in house recreational leagues may have different regulations.
 That information is crucial for players who may be in both leagues.

 3. Check with knowledgeable baseball people about the appropriate glove and bat for the size of the player.
-Finding a bat chart, as in my book, The Making of a Hitter" is helpful, too.
+Finding a traditional bat chart, as in my book, The Making of a Hitter" is helpful, too.
 See what other team players use, especially players of similar size.

-4. Before spending too much money, consider if you are buying an item for one ball season or for more than one year.
+4. Before spending too much money on bats, consider if you are buying an item for one ball season or for more than one year.
 Spending top dollar for a baseball bat, when the player will need a new bat size the following year, is often not an efficient use of funds.
-Additionally, many serious baseball players wear bats out quickly, so being careful of over-extending with the available funds is good.
+Additionally, many serious baseball players wear bats out quickly, so being careful of over-extending with the limited available funds is good.
 The good news may be when the ballplayers has younger siblings who can assume the equipment in future years.

 5. Buying the right size fielder's glove is just as important as the correct bat size for developing good habits.
 There are no glove size regulations as for baseball bat size, but finding "their" best baseball glove is crucial.
 The good news is that the correct size glove that is not cheaply made, can last a few years, so spending more money on a good glove is often wise.
 Additionally, buying too cheap of a glove can inhibit players from learning to catch.
 As a general rule, a smaller size leather glove that fit the hand and doesn't flop around when moving around the diamond, is best.